accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

-# The Secret Kung Fu JSON Guide
+# The Secret Kung Fu Master's JSON Quick Start Guide

+( try saying that 10 times fast )

 ### JSON -> javascript object notation
 - Don't be fooled by the javascript part.
 This is just a technique for presenting data in a language agnostic way.